 ANTIHEROINE. is an independent radical magazine, by and for trans and queer Black people, Indigenous people, and people of colour, especially unhoused people, trans people, disabled people, mentally ill people, and sex workers.

-We are creating a world without capitalism, white supremacy, cisheteropatriarchy, ableism, racism, anti-Blackness, anti-Indigeneity, trans/queermisia (trans/queerphobia), and other oppressions—together.
+We are creating a world without capitalism, white supremacy, cisheteropatriarchy, ableism, racism, anti-Blackness, anti-Indigeneity, trans/queermisia (trans/queerphobia), and other system oppressions—together.

-- racial justice/anti-racism
+- Racial justice/anti-racism

 - Black feminism

-- and other feminisms of colour
+- Feminisms of colour